Fesaa/Media-Provider/UI/Writerside/topics/Pasloe.md

 See <a href="Preferences.md">Preferences</a> on how to configure and manipulate this metadata.

 <warning>
-    Not all providers have the same amount of metadata support, quality and correctly are up to the upstream data.
+    Not all providers have the same amount of metadata support, quality and correctness are up to the upstream data.
 </warning>

 ## Download speed